 If you are having a marrow collection, it may be necessary to collect a unit of your blood (approximately 450mL, just like a blood donation) which may be returned to you at the time of the bone marrow collection if it is required.
 This will normally occur at a blood bank or hospital between the time of the work-up and the collection.

-The information you are provided in the session with the donor coordinator and doctor is quite detailed and may include printed materials and DVDs.
+The information you are provided with is quite detailed and may include printed materials and videos.
 This will vary depending on type of donation you and the doctor decide is best for you.
 The following areas should be covered, where relevant, and you may choose to use this list as a checklist to ensure you understand each area.

 - Time taken for donation and recovery